-||Children born of annulled marriage are legitimate
+||Children that are born to annulled marriage are considered legitimate.

 If you would like to know more about the possibility of an annulment, there are many attorneys throughout Delaware with family law experience who may be able to help.
 In addition to letting you know whether you qualify for an annulment, they may be able to help you through the divorce process if that is your only option.